-Office of Physical Planning Records
+Office of the Controller Records

 The records contain promotional material, performances and founding documents for Quipfire!
 Included are posters, programs, photograph albums, slides, a team hat and VHS recordings of three of the group's first four performances, as well as a promotional tape.